Vanity Fair (1932 film): Plot

-Several years pass and Becky lives in a far less affluent, largely French-speaking area of London.
+Several years pass, and Becky lives in a far less affluent, largely French-speaking area of London.
 There she prowls the area's bars and casinos, getting money from the assorted men she meets.
 One evening in a casino, she sees Amelia's brother Joseph, who updates her about his sister's situation.
-While Becky already knows that Amelia's husband George had died five years earlier in a horse-riding accident, she learns from Joseph that Amelia still refuses to remarry.
-Subsequently she also learns that her friend's devotion to George's memory and her mistaken belief in his fidelity have led Amelia to refuse repeated marriage proposals from Dobbin, a gentleman who has adored her for years.
-Sometime later, Becky invites Amelia to her apartment and confesses her affair with George.
-She then calls Amelia a fool for revering a dead "cad" and urges her to wed Dobbin, who is waiting outside in a car.
-When Amelia rejoins him after Becky's disclosures, she rests her head on Dobbin's shoulder, implying that his next proposal will be accepted.
+While Becky knows that Amelia's husband George died five years earlier in a horse-riding accident, she learns that Amelia refuses to remarry.
+Subsequently she also learns that Amelia's mistaken belief in his fidelity have led he to refuse repeated proposals from Dobbin, a gentleman who has adored her for years.
+Becky invites Amelia to her apartment and confesses her affair with George.
+She then calls Amelia a fool for revering a dead "cad" and urges her to wed Dobbin, who is waiting outside.
+When Amelia rejoins him after Becky's disclosures, she rests her head on Dobbin's shoulder.

-The film sequence that follows shows the passage of more years and the ongoing disintegration of Becky's life, which has become a daily struggle marked by petty crimes, prostitution, and meager funds.
+Becky's life becomes a daily struggle marked by petty crimes, prostitution, and meager funds.
 In the final scene Becky enters her shabby one-room apartment.
 Lying on the bed is Joseph, stirring from his latest binge.
 She addresses him as "my love" and informs him that his sister had just given her another check.
 He is infuriated and tells her never to accept money again from Amelia.
 Becky turns, sits at a dresser, and stares into its mirror.
-In the reflection she watches her face transform from the reality of its present haggard appearance to its former beauty.
+In the reflection she watches her face transform from its present haggard appearance to its former beauty.
 She then notices that Joseph has quietly departed.
-She also notices on a small bedside bureau that he has torn up his sister's check, and in the dust that coats the bureau's surface he has written Finis ("The End").
-The film concludes with Becky lowering her face into her hands and weeping.
+She also notices that he has torn up his sister's check, and in the dust on the bedside bureau he has written Finis ("The End").
+Becky lowers her face into her hands and weeps.